-45 years of Motorola phones: The best and the worst, in pictures
+Motorola phones through the years: The best and the worst, in pictures

 Nexus 6 (2014)

 The Nexus 6 saw Motorola going large with a Nexus device that moved into the phablet territory.
 This phone had many saying it was "too big" but was also rejoiced for being a fantastic all-around smartphone running the latest version of Android that was always sure to appeal to true Android fans.
 The Nexus 6 followed the design of the Moto X and it looked really good for it too.
 We thought the Nexus 6 had plenty of power, good all-round performance and a solid build backed by an attractive design.

-Read the review: Nexus 6 review: Highly accomplished, but a bit of a handful

 Moto z and Moto Mods (2016)

 The Moto Z was all about mods - clip-on modules offering a variety of different highlights including speakers, improved cameras and much more.
 This certainly made the phone stand out, but also assumed you'd want to spend more money in order to accessorise your smartphone.
-The Moto Z wasn't a flagship device, but it was certainly interesting.
+The Moto Z wasn't a flagship device, but it was certainly interesting - and Moto Mods continued well beyond the original phone.

 Read the review: Motorola Moto Z review: A modular muddle